Thoughts on the Sony Alpha NEX-7

 Having come from a dSLR with an optical viewfinder, I was slightly apprehensive about living with an EVF (electronic viewfinder).
 In practice, I found the high-resolution EVF on the NEX-7 – similar in size to a full-frame dSLR – to be superb, and the ability to overlay a live histogram on the EVF image display while composing an excellent aid to optimising exposure.
 It also shows 100% of the view captured by the sensor, meaning that you can compose tightly with confidence.
 Other benefits of an EVF over the conventional optical viewfinder I am used to are that the EVF offers a real-time preview of your depth of field as you change the lens aperture, and it gives immediate and accurate visual feedback of how your image will look in terms of brightness and white balance, with the ability to move the AF point anywhere in the frame.
 In short, the EVF was a revelation – I loved it.

 I was also wondering how the camera would perform at high ISO.
 Packing 24 megapixels onto an APS-C sensor means that each light-gathering site on the sensor is necessarily smaller than it would be with a sensor with a lower pixel density.
 This reduces the signal-to-noise ratio of the sensor output resulting in noisier images.
-In practice, although the high-ISO performance of the NEX-7 cannot compare with the full-frame NIkon D800 I normally shoot with, the raw files were pretty clean up to ISO 1600, and very usable up to ISO 6400 with appropriate noise-reduction applied in post-processing.
+In practice, although the high-ISO performance of the NEX-7 cannot compare with the full-frame NIkon D800 I normally shoot with, the raw files were pretty clean up to ISO 1600, although the noise present in the image files was definitely an issue at higher ISO settings.
 I often use Auto-ISO on my dSLR when doing street photography, and although the NEX-7 offers this feature, I missed the option to fine-tune the shutter speed at which the ISO is bumped up to the next level, as I can with my dSLR cameras.
 The NEX-7 is fairly aggressive in its application of Auto ISO, by which I mean it bumps up the ISO as soon as the shutter speed drops to 1/60 of a second.
 With the 24mm lens I was shooting with, this is unnecessary for many subjects and scenes – and since the camera doesn’t have the stellar high ISO performance of my Nikon SLRs, it results in noisier files than necessary some of the time.
 Another frustration with the NEX-7 in this regard is that for reasons unknown, Sony elected to limit the maximum ISO in Auto-ISO mode to ISO 1600.
 It would have been nice if this was a user-customisable maximum as ISO is far too conservative to have as a hard limit.

 The responsiveness of the shutter impressed me – there was minimal lag evident when triggering the shutter – vital for street photographers – which is a result of the electronic, rather than mechanical, first-curtain shutter, which can be switched off if desired.
 I couldn’t see any benefits to switching it off – Canon’s Live View-capable dSLRs have been using the technology since 2007 – and it seems to work very well, and also reduce the shutter noise during the exposure.